The Lord of the Rings: The Return of the King: Home media

 The theatrical edition of the film was released on VHS and DVD on 25 May 2004 by New Line Home Entertainment.
 The DVD was a 2-disc set with extras on the second disc.
 The theatrical DVD sets for the two previous films were released eight months after the films were released, but Return of the Kings set was completed in five because it did not have to market a sequel (the previous films had to wait for footage of their sequels to become available for a ten-minute preview).
 However, it contained a seven-minute trailer of the entire trilogy.

-The Return of the King followed the precedent set by its predecessors by releasing an Extended Edition (252 minutes) on 14 December 2004 in the UK and US, with new editing and added special effects and music, along with four commentaries and six hours of supplementary material.
+The Return of the King followed the precedent set by its predecessors by releasing an Extended Edition (252 minutes) on 14 December 2004 in the UK and US, and Blu-Ray in releasing in Extended Edition (264 minutes) and with new editing and added special effects and music, along with four commentaries and six hours of supplementary material.
 The final 11 minutes comprises a listing of the charter members of the official fan club who had paid for three-year charter membership.
-As with Fellowship of the Ring, and The Two Towers, the Extended Edition was made available on both DVD and VHS.
+As with The Fellowship of the Ring, and The Two Towers, the Extended Edition was made available on both DVD and VHS.